shadow-robot/sr-ronex/docs/GIO/Analogue-to-PWM-Configuration.rst

-This tutorial explains the calculations for converting an analogue value from a potentiometer into a PWM value corresponding to the same angle for a servo motor, as described in this tutorial and video: `Youtube Interfacing Code <Youtube-Interfacing-Code>`__
+This tutorial explains the calculations for converting an analogue value from a potentiometer into a PWM value corresponding to the same angle for a servo motor, as described in this tutorial and video: :doc:`Youtube Interfacing Code </GIO/Youtube-Interfacing-Code>`

 From the range of rotation of our potentiometer and resolution of the RoNeX ADC we know: